HappyFunCorp/happy_seed/website/source/docs/index.html.markdown

 ## What is it?

 HappySeed is a set of application templates to help you get started building out new sites.
 The main section is a rails application template plus a set of rails generators to help you get started with rails appliations quickly.
-These generators setup the configuration of the application in a standard way, and the full set of generators include
+These generators setup the configuration of the application in a standard way, and the full set of generators include many things for setting up a modern rails app and well as middleman apps.

 ## Overall pattern